Jonatas-01/medical-insurance-prediction/README.md

   * Balanced RMSE: Consistency between training and test RMSE means the model performs reliably across unseen data.

 [Back to top](#table-of-contents)

+## Epics & User Stories

+### Epic: Insights & Hypothesis Validation

+- **User Story**: As a data scientist, I want to analyze correlations between features like age, BMI, and charges, So that I can discover the main factors influencing insurance costs.
+- **User Story**: As an insurance provider, I want to validate that factors like smoking status or region significantly impact pricing, So that I can make evidence-based pricing policy decisions.
+- **User Story**: As a user, I want to see how changing certain lifestyle choices affects my quote, So that I understand how to potentially lower my premiums.

+### Epic: Personalized Insurance Quote Generation

+- **User Story**: As a user, I want to input my personal details, So that I can receive a personalized insurance cost estimate.
+- **User Story**: As a data scientist, I want to deploy a predictive model that runs on real-time inputs, So that users can get instant and reliable insurance cost estimates.

+### Epic: Model Development & Evaluation

+- **User Story**: As a data scientist, I want to train a regression model using historical customer data, So that we can predict future insurance costs with high accuracy.
+- **User Story**: As a data scientist, I want to evaluate the model using R², MAE, and RMSE, So that I can ensure it generalizes well to new data.
+- **User Story**: As an insurance provider, I want to reduce the risk of over or under charge customers, So that we maintain trust while managing financial risk.

+### Epic: Transparency, Monitoring & Strategic Decision Support

+- **User Story**: As a data scientist, I want to view feature importance rankings, So that I can explain to stakeholders why the model makes specific predictions.
+- **User Story**: As a user, I want the ability to change certain inputs (like smoking status or BMI) and see how it affects the premium, So that I can explore how lifestyle changes could lower my insurance cost.

 ## Dashboard Design (Streamlit App User Interface)